-You can find responses to these questions, plus many more, here in our FAQ’s, which have been developed directly from teachers’ and parents’ concerns.
+Here you will find responses to these questions, plus many more, which have been developed directly from teachers and parents concerns.

 My child is starting school, I feel the school is not taking their allergies seriously.
 What can I do?